ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/3-code-1.md

 ---
-title: Code now !
+title: Start coding
 weight: 4

 ### FIXED, DO NOT MODIFY
 layout: learningpathall
 ---

-With the proper infrastructure setup to build and test the Matrix library, it's now time to actually code the Matrix library !
-In this chapter, you will add the core functionality of the library as well as unit tests to ensure functional correctness.
+With the infrastructure setup to build and test the Matrix library, it's now time to actually code the library.

+In this section, you will add the core functionality of the library as well as unit tests to ensure functional correctness.

 ## About error handling

-Error handling is a critical aspect of software programming, where one has to balance safety and security with performances.
+Error handling is a critical aspect of programming, balancing safety and security with performance.
 Depending on the context, the correct balance point may vary.
 For example, in the case of high performance computing for weather forecast, the dataset is extremely large (and ever increasing), but can be considered secure and curated.
-On the other hand, if the data used in the computations can be adversely computed (or altered), it is preferable to have all kinds of checks enabled (out of bound access, ...).
+On the other hand, if the data used in the computations can be adversely computed or altered, it is preferable to have checks, such as out of bound access, enabled.

-In this Matrix processing library case, you will implement 2 main types of
+In the Matrix processing library, you will implement 2 types of
 checks:

-- checks that affect performances (e.g. checking for out-of bound access at each access).
-Those checks are only enabled in the `Debug` builds and the program will exit with an assertion failure if the check failed.
+- checks that impact performance (such as checking for out-of bound access at each access).
+Those checks are only enabled in the `Debug` builds and the program will exit with an assertion failure if a check fails.
-- checks with minor performance impact (e.g. checking the matrices have the correct dimensions in a matrix multiplication).
+- checks with minor performance impact (such as checking the matrices have the correct dimensions in a matrix multiplication).
 Those checks are always enabled and the program will exit with a message.

-The principle here is to make the program fail in a noticeable way.
+The idea here is to make the program fail in a noticeable way.
 Of course, in a real world application, the error should be caught and dealt with by the application (if it can).
 Error handling, and especially recovering from errors, can be a very complex topic.